boltchat/bolt/docs/installation.md

 If you'd like to run the server in a Docker container, follow the compilation steps below and run `mage docker:build`.

 ### From source
-If you'd like to compile _boltchat_ from source, please follow the steps below:
+If you'd like to compile _Bolt_ from source, please follow the steps below:

 #### Prerequisites
 * Git